 Mycorrhizae: My Favorite Kind of Fungi

-The more ecologists learn about the world, the more it becomes apparent that all living things are connected.
-Trees provide numerous examples of this, as even youngsters understand that trees provide animals with fruit, shelter and other resources, while animals spread seeds and pollinate flowers.
+The more ecologists learn about the world, the more it becomes apparent that all living things are interconnected.
+Trees provide numerous examples of this, as even youngsters understand that trees provide animals with food, shelter, and other resources, while animals spread seeds and pollinate flowers.

-However, trees also exhibit a less obvious association, called mycorrhiza (plural: mycorrhizae).
-This particular partnership takes place between the roots of a tree and fungi living in the soil.
+However, trees also exhibit a less obvious association called mycorrhiza (plural: mycorrhizae).
+This particular partnership takes place between the roots of plants and the fungi living in the soil.

 Mutual Admiration Society

-The term “mycorrhiza??? refers to the symbiotic relationship between fungi (“myc???) and the roots of a tree (rhiza).
+The term mycorrhiza refers to the symbiotic relationship between fungi (myco) and the roots of a tree (rhiza).
 In most cases, both the fungi and the tree derive benefits at relatively little cost.
-Because both species in the partnership benefit, scientists call the relationship a “mutualistic??? one.
+Because both species in the partnership benefit, scientists call the relationship a “mutualistic" one.

 Benefits to the Tree

 The fungi also provide trees with more nutrients than they would otherwise draw from the soil.
-As with water absorption, the hyphae’s greater surface area helps increase rate of nutrient absorption.
-Additionally, the fungi can store and later share resources -- particularly phosphorus and nitrogen -- when the soil becomes depleted, which is important during times of drought or other stress.
-This is especially important for the process of forest succession and during the early portion of a tree’s life, when it is trying to establish itself in the habitat.
+As with water absorption, the hyphae’s greater surface area helps increase the rate of nutrient absorption.
+Additionally, the fungi can store and later share resources—particularly phosphorus and nitrogen—when the soil becomes depleted, which is important during times of drought or other stress.
+This is especially important for the process of forest succession and during the early portion of a tree’s life when it is trying to establish itself in the habitat.

 Benefits for the Fungi